 The common Check Engine light usually means the engine has gone through its self-diagnostics and needs to be checked soon.
 The truck usually can be driven until the end of a shift, but not much more.

 Sometimes lights come on in a combination to help the driver determine the root problem.

-Hasinec says many drivers have become familiar with the DPF light over the last decade.
-“It’s still a common call we get in our 24/7 call center,” he says.
+Hasinec said many drivers have become familiar with the DPF light over the last decade.
+“It’s still a common call we get in our 24/7 call center,” he said.
 If a DPF light is ignored while driving, “the engine will derate and shut down.”

 The DPF light means the system needs to regenerate.
 When it’s flashing, the regen must be done while parked.
 A solid DPF light means you can do a parked regen or a passive one.